 We'll ask you to put on your surgical gown and remove any makeup.
 It's not necessary to remove nail polish.
-Your nurse will shave and thoroughly scrub your surgical knee, and start an IV (a tiny catheter put into a vein for fluids and medications).
+Your nurse will prepare your skin and start an IV (a tiny catheter put into a vein for fluids and medications).